yongler/Peggle-clone/README.md

     - When ball does not collide with any objects, it should move normally (like how balls move in real life)
 - Peg
     - When peg is hit by ball, it should light up
-    - When a peg is light up, it should remain lit
+    - When a peg is light up, it should remain lit when hit multiple times.
+    - No ghost pegs, when pegs disappear, ball should not thit anything at these positions in the next round.
     - When lit pegs are removed and ball exits the stage, new ball should be provided at the top

 - Saving